 From mid-March 2020, the APS survey has been carried out by telephone only.
 A change in how a survey is administered can affect survey results.
-This set of results cover the period from January 2020 to December 2020.
-Until mid-March 2020, around half of the interviews were carried out face-to-face and half by telephone.
+This set of results cover the period from October 2020 to September 2021, therefore all the interviews were carried out by telephone.

-At this stage, it is not possible to say whether a slight increase in Welsh language ability during April to December 2020 is as a result of the change in survey mode or actual changes in the population’s Welsh language ability.
-Results should therefore be interpreted with caution.
+At present, it is not possible to say whether any recent changes in Welsh language ability is as a result of the change in the way the survey is conducted, or real changes in the population’s ability in Welsh.
+The results should therefore be interpreted with caution.

 Datasets and interactive tools